jradus/website/README.md

 It contains a small portfolio of recent written works, and will, I hope, contain other projects, including any web development, or other programming.

-I kept it fairly simple, because it contains written work.
+I kept it fairly simple because it contains written work.
 I wanted it to look as close to a book page as possible.
 In the future, I will build out further pages, as I develop more categories of project to add, but I think I'll keep the same basic styling.
 At this point, I'll add nav links.